zaengle/craft-conventions/docs/02-advanced-config.md

 ## 3. Use a custom `Resolver`

-If you need / wish to you can further customise the plugin's behavior by writing a [custom resolver](./04-custom-resolvers.md).
+If you need / wish to you can further customize the plugin's behavior by writing a [custom resolver](./04-custom-resolvers.md).